 The Tale of Masamune and Muramasa

 Masamune is often regarded as one of Japan’s greatest swordsmiths.
-Whilst it is unknown as to when exactly the swordsmith lived and died, it is traditionally believed that he was making most of his swords during the late 13th century AD and the early part of the following century.
+While it is unknown when exactly the swordsmith lived and died, it is traditionally believed that he was making most of his swords during the late 13th century AD and the early part of the following century.

-Masamune’s character may perhaps be best seen in a story of Masamune and Muramasa.
-This tale, which is quite unlikely to have actually taken place, is about a competition between the two swordsmiths to determine who the greater sword-maker was.
+Masamune’s character is best seen in a story of Masamune and Muramasa.
+This tale, which is quite unlikely to have actually taken place, is about a competition between the two swordsmiths to determine which of them was the greater sword-maker.

 This monk had been observing this competition between the two men for a while, and decided that the quality of Masamune’s sword was higher than that of Muramasa’s.
 According to the monk, Muramasa’s sword was an evil and blood-thirsty creation, as it cut things up indiscriminately.
 By comparison, Masamune’s sword did not kill unnecessarily.
 Due to the ‘benevolent’ nature of his sword, Masamune was declared as the superior swordsmith.

 Masamune sword in the city of Steyr. ( CC BY-SA 3.0 AT )

 The Honjo Masamune is named after a general by the name of Honjo Shigenaga.
 This general lived during the 16th and 17th centuries AD and served the Uesugi clan in northern Japan.
 Shigenaga came to possess this sword after the 4th Battle of Kawanakajima in 1561.

 During the battle, the sword had belonged to an enemy general, who challenged Shigenaga to a duel.
 During the duel, Shigenaga’s enemy succeeded in cleaving the samurai’s helmet in half.
 In the end, however, Shigenaga emerged victorious, and claimed his enemy’s sword as a prize.